"I enjoy working with the students throughout the project, and seeing how they gain an appreciation of both the profession and their own skills.”

 The course includes best practices, project management concepts, and introduces many of the current tools that assist software project teams.
 The final projects are presented to a faculty panel at the end of the semester.
 Most of the projects in recent years have been presented at conferences.

-Currently, CSCI E-599 is only offered in the spring semester as an online live web conference course.
-You ordinarily take the course as your final degree requirement.
-You need to have completed at least 36 credits, including CSCI E-97 Software Design: Principles, Models, and Patterns, to be eligible for capstone registration.
+CSCI E-599 is offered in the spring semester as an online live web conference course.
+You ordinarily take the course as your final, one and only remaining degree requirement.
+At a minimum, you need to have completed at least 36 credits, including the Software Design requirement, to be eligible for capstone registration.